 Figure 6 Link between the purchasing and the sales community

 This analysis will require grouping the relevant people from both departments.
-In our scenario, the technical stewards of both departments can identify each other (Appendix F) and organize a meeting as is shown below in figure 7.
+In our scenario, the relevant authorities on such matters are called technical stewards.
+The technical stewards of both departments can identify each other (Appendix F) and organize a meeting as is shown below in figure 7.

 Figure 7 Users that share responsibilities across communities